-- Sequencing Timeout Source When set, the de-assertion of the GPI is treated as a fault. - Latched Statuses Clear Source When a GPO uses a latched status type (\LATCH), you can configure a GPI that will clear the latched status. - Input Source for Margin Enable When this pin is asserted, all rails with margining enabled will be put in a margined state (low or high). - Input Source for Margin Low/Not-High When this pin is asserted all margined rails will be set to Margin Low as long as the Margin Enable is asserted.
+- GPI Fault Enable When set, the de-assertion of the GPI is treated as a fault. - Latched Statuses Clear Source When a GPO uses a latched status type (\LATCH), you can configure a GPI that will clear the latched status. - Input Source for Margin Enable When this pin is asserted, all rails with margining enabled will be put in a margined state (low or high). - Input Source for Margin Low/Not-High When this pin is asserted all margined rails are set to margin low as long as the margin enable is asserted.
 When this pin is de-asserted the rails will be set to Margin High.

-The polarity of GPI pins can be configured to be either Active Low or Active High.
+The polarity of GPI pins can be configured to be either active low or active high.
 The first 3 GPIs that are defined regardless of their main purpose will be used for the PIN\SELECTED\RAIL\STATES command.

-7.4.12 Power-Supply Enables
+7.4.10 Power-Supply Enable Pins

 Each GPIO can be configured as a rail-enable pin with either active-low or active-high polarity.
 Output mode options include open-drain or push-pull outputs that can be actively driven to 3.3 V or ground.
-During reset, the GPIO pins are high-impedance except for FPWM/GPIO pins 17-24, which are driven low.
-External pulldown or pullup resistors can be tied to the enable pins to hold the power supplies off during reset.
-The UCD90120A can support a maximum of 12 enable pins.
+During reset, the GPIO pins are high-impedance except for FPWM/GPIO pins (pin 10 through pin 17), which are driven low.
+External pull-down resistors or pull-up resistors can be tied to the enable pins to hold the power supplies OFF during reset.
+The UCD9090 can support a maximum of 10 enable pins.

-GPIO pins that have FPWM capability (pins 17-24) should only be used as power-supply enable signals if the signal is active high.
+GPIO pins that have FPWM capability (pin 10 through pin 17) must be used only as power-supply enable signals if the signal is active high.

-7.4.13 Cascading Multiple Devices
+7.4.11 Cascading Multiple Devices